Complaints Policy

 4.1 In resolving a complaint, Tombolo Academy will give priority to the student’s wellbeing and educational needs, considering the needs of other students and the school’s professional advice.

 4.2 The school will respond to all formal complaints in a timely manner.
-We will acknowledge the complaint promptly, and parents will be kept informed of the progress of their complaint, particularly when the complaint is complex and
+We will acknowledge the complaint promptly and parents will be kept informed of the progress of their complaint, particularly when the complaint is complex and may take time to resolve.

 4.3 Tombolo Academy will ensure that the complaint procedure is responsive and flexible.
-In practice, that means that parents are able to make a complaint in person, by phone or in writing.
-The school will provide support for parents with specific needs for example, language translation.
+In practice that means that parents are able to make a complaint in person, by phone or in writing.
+The school will provide support for parents with specific needs, for example: language translation.

 4.4 The school is committed to natural justice.
 Both complainant(s) and respondent(s) will be provided with a reasonable opportunity to put forward their point of view in relation to the subject of the complaint.

 4.5 The school will endeavour to respond to each complaint in a fair, objective and unbiased manner, considering the school’s mission and values and the school’s duty of care to all students.
-Anyone involved in the complaint will be required
+Anyone involved in the complaint will be required to declare any conflicts of interest.

 4.6 In dealing with the complaint the school is committed to acting in a confidential manner and expects that parents and staff involved in the complaint will show similar respect for the process.